Turin Metro: Possibility for Line 3

 The former mayor of Turin, Chiara Appendino, publicly supported the idea of a third line for the city's Metro system.
 Campaign literature, published on the then candidate's website during the Turin municipal election, 2016, show Line 3 using tracks that formally served the Ferrovia Torino-Ceres railway.
 Potential stations would serve the community of Venaria Reale, the Juventus Stadium and Turin International Airport.
 Since the election, Deputy Mayor and Chief of Urban Planning Guido Montanari has expressed interest in readapting the Torino-Ceres line to be part of the city's Metro network.
 After which the city council decided to keep the railway line Torino-Ceres with a new tunnel and a new station, called Torino Grosseto.

 In 2019, the mayor of Venaria, together with the first citizens of Pianezza, Druento, Cafasse, Alpignano, Fiano and Val della Torre, presented a new proposal of metro to the mayor of Turin Chiara Appendino.

 The route will include the west part of the city: Torino Dora railway station, Juventus Stadium, Amedeo di Savoia Hospital, Maria Vittoria Hospital, San Donato district, Campidoglio, Parella, Cenisia, San Paolo, Mirafiori Nord and Caio Maio Square.
-The metro will would provide for interchange in three stations: Rivoli, Pitagora, Bengasi.
+The metro would provide for interchange in three stations: Rivoli, Pitagora, Bengasi.